btittelbach/cachetable/README.md

-### Hashmap
+### CacheMap

-A naive implementation of a Hash map in Golang.
+A naive implementation of  ...
+CacheM described in his blog here:

-Nothing interesting to see here... move along. :runner:
+Based on the naive hashmap code of Prakhar Srivastav.

 ### Usage